nvelden/NGLVieweR/README.md

 -   Auto rotate/rock

-In Shiny apps, you can manipulate the **NGLVieweR** widget after creation using specific "API" calls.
+In Shiny apps, you can manipulate the **NGLVieweR** widget after creation using specific “API”" calls.
 Users can for instance add/remove representations, make snapshots, add labels or highlight specific regions.
 See the [Get started](https://nvelden.github.io/NGLVieweR/articles/NGLVieweR.html)